rdentato/gerku/doc/abstraction.md

        (@) (@) YY = (@2) (@1 XX)
 ```

-  can be interpreted both in terms of stack and as
+  can be interpreted both in terms of stack (with top being the
-a rewrite rule.
+leftmost term of the expression) and as a rewrite rule.

   - *As a rewrite rule* :  if the current expression matches
   two quoted terms followed by `YY`, it is replaced by the left